-So you just found out you’re an introvert.
+You just found out you’re an introvert.
 Now you have a new way of understanding yourself and how you relate to the world.
 You can’t get enough of your new identity, so you’re reading every listicle and blog post about introverts that graces your Facebook news feed.
-Some articles describe you with frightening accuracy: you like spending time alone, you prefer calm environments, you often think deeply and reflect, and you’d rather text than call.
+Some articles describe you with frightening accuracy: you like spending time alone, prefer calm environments, and think deeply and reflect.
+You’d rather text than call.

-Yet other articles don’t resonate with you at all: you don’t sit home alone every weekend watching Netflix in your pajamas and you actually enjoy the occasional party.
+Yet other articles don’t resonate with you at all.
+You don’t sit home alone every weekend watching Netflix in your pajamas.
+You enjoy the occasional party.
 You start to wonder, am I really an introvert?

+You’re probably an introvert—but you’re an outgoing one.
 Introversion and extroversion are not black and white.
-Think of a continuum with introversion on one end and extroversion on the other.
+Think of introversion and extroversion being on a spectrum.
 Some people fall closer to the introverted end, while others are near the middle.
-There’s actually a word for these middle-of-the-road people: ambiverts.
-An ambivert is someone who displays characteristics of both introversion and extroversion.
+As an outgoing introvert, your personality is more middle-of-the-road.

-Are you an outgoing introvert (or an ambivert)?
-Here are 10 signs that you might be:
+Are you an outgoing introvert?
+Here are 10 signs you might be:

 1. Your energy level is closely tied to your environment.
 You’re sensitive to how your surroundings look, what kind of music is being played, how many people are present and the volume level of the room.
 The ambiance of a bar or restaurant can either energize or drain you, depending on if the place fits your preferences.
 Likewise, a loud rock concert in a crowded stadium might be overwhelming but an up-close-and-personal acoustic set at your favorite local music club relaxes you.